December 11, 2017

 If you are taking institute classes, be sure you know when the next session starts and that you are taking the course for credit.
-Remember that institute courses often begin and end at different times than your online academic classes.
+Remember that institute courses may begin and end at different times than your online academic classes.

 2. Get Organized

 After a semester of hard work, students can find themselves cluttered with old notes and assignments.
-Here are a few quick ways to prepare your work space for the upcoming semester.
+Here are a few quick ways to prepare your work space for the upcoming semester:

-- Sort through your old assignments and notes
+- Sort through your old assignments and notes.

 For more tips on how to stay organized during your semester, learn how to boost your productivity.